senzing-garage/knowledge-base/proposals/file-layout.md

 1. **[Dependencies](https://www.12factor.net/dependencies).**
    Twelve Factor promotes isolated dependencies that are explicitly declared.
    In the current project model,
-   a customer project implicitly assumes the Senzing dependencies are subdirectories in the project folder.
+   a customer project *implicitly* assumes the Senzing dependencies are subdirectories in the project folder.
+   The dependencies should be *explicitly* declared.
 1. **[Config](https://www.12factor.net/config).**
    Twelve Factor promotes storing configuration in environnment variables.
 1. **[Backing services](https://www.12factor.net/backing-services).**